kwon37xi/spymemcached-extra-transcoders/kryo-transcoder/README.md

 Thanks to this, there is no performance loss for creating many `Kryo` instances for each request.

 ### `DEFAULT_KRYO_FACTORY`
-`KryoFactory` instantiate `Kryo` object.
+`KryoFactory` instantiates `Kryo` objects.
-`DEFAULT_KRYO_FACTORY` instantiate `Kryo` object with the following configuraiton.
+`DEFAULT_KRYO_FACTORY` instantiates `Kryo` objects with the following configuraiton.

 * Can serialize/deserialize without constructor calls.
-Because of this even though there is no zero-argument constructor, Kryo can serialize/deserializethe object.
+Because of this even though there is no zero-argument constructor, Kryo can serialize/deserialize no-zero-args-constructor objects.
 * Field change compatibility support with `CompatibleFieldSerializer`
 * Enum name based serialization with `EnumNameSerializer` - If you use ordinal based enum serialization, you must not change the enum items's order.